 |The Fertile Ground Leadership Institute provided free, advanced training for Native Americans working toward health and dietary well-being in their communities and searching for new ways to strengthen their effectiveness through traditional knowledge.

-The institute’s intensive, Native-led curriculum centers on skills development for community engagement rooted in traditional Indigenous knowledge.
-It provides tools for effective, strategic campaign planning and navigating the historic trauma which hinders efforts to fully engage Native communities.
+The institute’s intensive, Native-led curriculum centered on skills development for community engagement rooted in traditional Indigenous knowledge.
+It provided tools for effective, strategic campaign planning and navigating the historic trauma which hinders efforts to fully engage Native communities.
 The Native Organizers Alliance and the American Indian Cancer Foundation have served as lead trainers.

 The Fertile Ground Institute hosted its first cohort of 25 Native leaders in Minneapolis/Saint Paul, Minnesota, in June 2018.
 A second cohort was hosted in Seattle, Washington, in August 2018.

 Fertile Ground Leadership Institute learning and training topics

 - Indian Country Today and the Path of Our Ancestors –This training explores the current context, and how to discern a path towards health and well-being in Indian Country by revealing the history of organizing.
 Participants create a timeline to map government policies, responses and initiatives that led to improvements to living conditions.